NSCA CSCS Review Cost vs Value

 Get the CSCS exam cheat sheet for free here.
 Courtesy of Trainer Academy.

-For you individuals who like to digest their material in video format, here is the YouTube video I made on the CSCS about three years ago.
-In general, the article is more information in this more up-to-date.
+For you individuals who like to digest their material in video format, here is the YouTube video.

 The CSCS has a strong emphasis on reactive or power training for athletic performance compared to other certifications.
 It is similar to NASM’s PES (performance enhancement specialist) certification but the CSCS is the gold standard for strength and conditioning.